-These findings are validated by research conducted by SEEK, which found the number of job advertisements for risk and compliance workers have jumped by nearly 50% over the past year.
-Currently 13.5% of Banking and Finance roles on SEEK are in the areas of compliance and risk¹.
+These findings are validated by research conducted by SEEK, which found the number of job advertisements for risk and compliance workers has jumped by nearly 50% over the past year.
+Currently, 13.5% of Banking and Finance roles on SEEK are in the areas of compliance and risk¹.

 Shane Baker, CEO of TAS, said “This increased focus on compliance experts is not surprising and is more than likely due to the findings of Australia’s Banking Royal Commission.

 The Royal Commission has highlighted the sector’s lack of transparency and non-compliance.
 There is increased scrutiny on financial institutions, and companies have been forced to prioritise compliance and risk.

 This creates demand for highly skilled compliance experts who bring a fresh perspective and innovative ideas to organisations”.

 However, despite the increased focus on compliance and risk, there are still close to 40 percent of companies who are not recruiting internal resources to assist with improving company processes.